NateOberdier/MetalFin/README.md

 5. *Interface:* Once the model is complete, I will need a presentable interface that will allow users to interact with my model in a friendly manner.
 I hope that it will be used in practical and useful environments and will provide helpful information to those in need.

 ### Sources
-All sources are linked in "Sources.txt" file.
+All sources are linked in "data/Sources.txt" file.

 ### Instructions